e18e/e18e/README.md

 ## Credits

+- The cleanup docs were originally part of [James Garbutt](https://github.com/43081j)'s ecosystem-cleanup.
-The docs site was inited using the Vite docs as a base.
+- The docs site was inited using the [Vite docs](https://vitejs.dev) as a base.

-The repo follows Anthony Fu's recommendations.
+- The repo follows [Anthony Fu](https://github.com/antfu)'s recommendations.

 ## License